This is the first part of a longer post—part two to follow.

 An analogue radio was made to receive and air a radio broadcast.
 Just that.
 But its digital cousins (including smartphones) have wi-fi and Bluetooth technology to make them capable of so many other functions.
 For example, I have an integrated music system which is designed, ironically, to look like an old-fashioned radio and yet it is a digital radio, FM radio, clock radio, CD player, TV speaker, Internet-streaming and digital-download player, all in one.
 I like it because it’s clever and because I now have just one thing with a few cables, rather than many things and many cables.

 However, like all very clever digital devices, it depends not only on a functioning power source, but also on a reliable Internet signal and consistent connectivity with other devices.
 If the Internet or connectivity fails, there’s not a lot it can still do.
+If the power fails, it sits there decorative, but mute.

 Another thing about digital devices is that as soon as you buy one, you know it will quickly be superseded by a shinier, speedier or smarter version.
 They’re not made to last.
 They’re more like stepping stones on the way to something else.
 And just like the progress of a person who jumps from one stone to the next, your enjoyment of each new device is transient and brief because you’re headed towards whatever’s already emerging around the bend.